Skip to Main Content

 QMDT-Peds:

 • Covering 400 essential diseases and disorders in infants, children, and adolescents, Quick Medical Diagnosis & Treatment: Pediatrics gives quick, concise answers to clinical questions to aid both learning and clinical decision-making.
-The topics are distilled from chapters in CURRENT Diagnosis & Treatment Pediatrics.
+The topics are distilled from chapters in CURRENT Diagnosis & Treatment Pediatrics (27th ed.).
 The bulleted format and alphabetically-organized topics promote rapid comprehension and will appeal to a wide audience searching for evidence-based, clinical information.

 • Topics in QMDT Pediatrics include: